angel-lee/Raytracing-Website/README.md

-# Raytracing-Website
+# Raytracing-Website | Fall 2014

-Website created for a group presentation for CAP 3027 course in Fall 2014.
+Website created for a group presentation for CAP 3027 course.